Chain Tutte polynomials: Basic properties of chain Tutte polynomials

-Then we assume that there does exist rational functions $a,b$ such that for any non-loop or coloop the deletion-contraction formula of Definition \ref{gen-Tutte-groth} holds.
-Examining $D$ first we have which gives Then in the case of $U_{2,3}$ we get and putting these last two together gives Finally with $U_{2,4}$ we have Inserting our values for $a$ and $b$ and clearing denominators we find that

-Then we use Sage again to show that the left hand side of (\ref{noteq-delcon}) is not the same as the right hand side of (\ref{noteq-delcon}).
+If there was a deletion-contraction recursion from Definition \ref{gen-Tutte-groth} then we would have the following equations $T^2_{U_{1,2}}=aT^2_{U_{1,1}}+bT^2_{U_{0,1}}$, $T^2_{U_{2,3}}=aT^2_{U_{2,2}}+bT^2_{U_{1,2}}$, and $T^2_{U_{2,4}}=aT^2_{U_{2,3}}+bT^2_{U_{1,3}}.$ Hence, elements in the kernel of the matrix over the field of rational functions would be a candidates for $a$ and $b$.
+However, the determinant of $A$ is a non-zero polynomial of degree 10 (again computed using Sage).
 Hence it's not possible for $T^2$ to be a generalized Tutte-Grothendieck invariant.
-Since $T^2$ is contained in $T^k$ for all $k>1$ we know that these are also not generalized Tutte-Grothendieck invariants.
+Since $T^2$ is an evaluation of $T^k$ for all $k>1$ we know that these are also not generalized Tutte-Grothendieck invariants.

 \end{example}